 This service will provide free support to help you file your taxes.
 Sign up to have your one-on-one session with a CVITP volunteer.
 One appointment booking only.
 Please have all your tax documents on hand at your appointment and your SIN card.
 You are eligible to use this service if you earned less than $40,000 in the year of filing.
-For questions, please email email@example.com.
+For questions, please email firstname.lastname@example.org.
 For a list of documents to view, see below to find a suggested document listing.
 All appointments will be confirmed and you will receive an email confirmation.
+T4 and T4A slips for active employees will be available to download through Employee Self-Service on Feb.
+25. Those who requested paper delivery prior to Jan.
+31 will receive their tax slips in the mail.
+This applies to students who hold research positions, work study positions and other paid positions at the U of T.

 Learn more about filing your taxes here.